 Common Myths About Surrogacy

-One should Common Myths About Surrogacy – Debunked!
+Common Myths One should know About Surrogacy – Debunked!

 For centuries, having a child and building a family was an unattainable goal to many.
 Surrogacy is one way for many couples and singles to start and grow their family with the help of a Surrogate who carries the baby to term.
 As with any new scientific advance, the process is subject to controversy.
 Because of this, much of the information out there is untrue and misleading.
 These Myths of Surrogacy process can cause much confusion amongst people.

 Myth: It’s Difficult to ‘Give the Baby Up.’